Jacques Arthuys: Right-wing intellectual

 Arthuys helped the right-wing journalist Georges Valois direct the activities of the royalist Action Française movement that concerned the economy.

 In 1921 Arthuys' book Le Problème de la monnaie was published by Valois.

 Arthuys argued that monetary inflation might be the first cause of inflation, but the negative balance of payments was also a factor.

 A stable currency was essential, and the franc-or proposed by Valois was the solution.

 He was not a royalist, but doubted that the republican government could solve the problems France was facing.

 In late 1921 Arthuys and Valois were members of an organizing committee for a Semaine de la monnaie.

-In late 1922 Valois started working towards creating an Estates General of French Production, a movement that would bring together industrialists and leaders of labour unions to work on solutions to social and economic issues.
+In late 1922 Valois started working towards creating an Estates General of French Production.
+This movement that would bring together industrialists and leaders of labour unions to work on solutions to social and economic issues.

 The textile manufacturer Eugène Mathon headed the national committee, which included Valois, Arthuys, Bernard de Vésins and several others.

 As the post-war economic crisis grew, Arthuys and Valois were alarmed at the excess of state expenditure over revenue, causing a large and growing burden of debt.

 German reparations could not cover this debt, even if were paid, which they doubted.

 The only solution was to accept a drop in standards of living and slash spending, sell off state monopolies and fire civil servants.

 This would be political suicide for the government, but the Estates General should block alternatives like inflation, repudiation or bankruptcy, and should be prepared to take over control from parliament.

 Arthuys' published Les combattants in 1925, a book in which he described how the combatants in the war had been transformed by their experience from simple patriots into warriors.

 He argued that since the war the leftists had exposed the country to many dangers.

 The veterans, who should have seized power soon after the war, should now reverse this situation.